darianktn/robin-w/README.md

 # robin-w

 This repository contains my pet-project for portfolio.
+The layout and styles are completed.
+Adaptability is being developed.

+## About the project

 This project is the site of a certain Robin W, an Italian product designer.
 The site has sections:
 - Robin's work experience;